The current picture inside the Jewish community

 Dr. Misha Galperin is the President of Zandafi Philanthropy Advisors and CEO of the National Museum of American Jewish History.
 He formerly served as CEO and president of Jewish Agency International Development and former CEO of the Jewish Federation of Greater Washington.

-Samantha Harris is a Senior Fellow at the Foundation for Individual Rights in Education (FIRE) and is of counsel to the firm of Mudrick & Zucker, where she concentrates her practice in the areas of campus discipline, Title IX, and free speech.
-She has advised students, faculty, administrators, and attorneys on issues of free speech and due process on campus.
+Samantha Harris is a founding partner at Allen Harris PLLC, where she concentrates her practice in the areas of campus discipline, Title IX, and free speech.
+She advises students, faculty, administrators, and attorneys on issues of free speech and due process on campus.

 Dr. Christina Hoff Sommers